aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/040-eso-addon.md

 EOF
 :::

-### 3. Add ESO Service Account annotation
+### 3. Add ESO Service Account Annotations

-ESO helm chart installed GitOps bridge requires service account name and namespace to create for the ESO.
-It gets this information from annotation.
-It uses default value specified in GitOps Bridge if not specified.
+The GitOps Bridge uses annotations to determine the name and namespace of the ESO service account to create.
+If annotations are not provided, it falls back to default values defined in the Helm chart.

 The following code uncomments to add annotation to the hub cluster.